-- Gift of funds, gift of equity or grant funds (as described in Section 3.5.3.2) are considered eligible sources to meet the minimum borrower contribution (or occupant borrower's own funds) requirements and all of the following apply: - Such funds do not need to be under the ownership and control of the borrower for a minimum of 90 days prior to the loan application; - Loan amount must be within the GSE conforming or GSE high balance/super conforming loan limits; - 1-unit primary residence; - No secondary financing; and - Either: (i) a minimum 3% must be verified in the occupant borrower's asset accounts; or (ii) the occupant borrower has a minimum 720 FICO score. - Individual Development Account: Some nonprofit agencies will match the funds a borrower regularly deposits into a savings account that has been designated as an account that is used solely for the accumulation of funds to purchase a home.
+- Minimum contribution is 5% for 2-4 units - For 1-unit properties, minimum contribution is 3% from borrower's own funds, except gifts/grants apply toward the 3% if no secondary financing and either (i) 3% verified in occupant borrower's asset accounts; or (ii) the occupant borrower has a minimum 720 FICO score - Secondary financing is not permitted - Individual Development Account: Some nonprofit agencies will match the funds a borrower regularly deposits into a savings account that has been designated as an account that is used solely for the accumulation of funds to purchase a home.
 Such accounts are referred to as individual development accounts, or IDAs.
 Sometimes the nonprofit agencies require the borrower to repay the funds, and sometimes they do not.
 Sometimes, when repayment is required, a lien is filed, and the obligation therefore becomes a junior lien.